 CLASS DISCUSSION PROBLEMS: The Exercises and Problems listed on the right side of the Class Schedule should be worked as preparation for each class meeting.
 Class Discussion Problems will not be graded.
 You will find the class discussion problems at the end of each chapter in your textbook.
 There is an assignment in MAL that includes these problems.
 You should work a problem in MAL until you get it completed correctly.
 We will work and discuss as many of these problems as possible during our class meetings.
 You should come to class with questions about the problems you attempted and with which you had difficulty.
 You may not completely understand each problem you attempt prior to class, but you should be familiar enough with the problems to be able to discuss them.
 If it is your intention to do well in this course, it is essential that you work not only the Class Discussion Problems but as many other related problems as you can.
 The concepts we are to study can be learned and understood only by reading the text material and working problems.
 You must READ the text material!
 However, simply reading the textbook material will not be sufficient to assure success in this course.
+I do expect that, at a minimum, each student will work the Class Discussion Problems, Quiz assignments, and the Homework assignments found in MAL for each chapter we cover.

 HOMEWORK PROBLEMS: MAL also contains an assignment for each chapter called Homework Problems.
 You will be required to complete the Homework Problems and you will receive a grade.
 There is a Homework assignment for Chapters 2 thru 12 (minus Chapter 8 which we will not cover) (10 assignments) each of which is worth 10 points.
 There is no graded Homework assignment for Chapter 1.
 You can earn a total of 100 grade points for the correctly completed Homework Problems (10 chapter assignments worth 10 points each).
 The homework assignment for each chapter must be completed by 11:55PM (Central Standard Time) on the Sunday evening of the week during which we conclude class discussion of a particular chapter.
-(Example: complete discussion of chapter material on Tuesday.
+(Example: complete discussion of chapter material on Wednesday.
 Homework is due by 11:55PM the following Sunday night.)
-Homework assignments will not be reopened for any student for any reason.
-You must plan so that you will be able to complete each Homework assignment by its due date.
+Late homework will not be accepted unless related to a university excused absence.